Textualize/textual/docs/blog/posts/looking-for-help.md

 ### Don't...

-Okay, now for a bot of old-hacker finger-wagging.
+Okay, now for a bit of old-hacker finger-wagging.
 Here's a few things I'd personally discourage:

 #### Lack patience